BrownBiomechanics/Autoscoper/Documentation/user-interface.md

 The Cameras section contains the following options:
 * Calibration File
     * Opens a file dialog to select a `.txt` calibration file.
+    * For more information on the calibration file format, see the [Calibration File Format Specification](file-specifications\camera-calibration.md).
 * Video Path
     * Opens a file dialog to select a directory containing the corresponding tiff sequences for the calibration file.